Kirkenstocks/myFlix-Angular-client/README.md

 # MyFlixAngularClient

 ## Description
 This project is a frontend build for a movie database and [REST API](https://github.com/Kirkenstocks/movie_api) that allows users to look up information about included movies, create a profile, and save favorite movies to their profile.

+**Note: On first use the app may take up to 30 seconds to spin up.
+Please try again if you receieve an error when first signing up/logging in.**

 ## Link to GitHub Pages Site
 [myFlix-Angular](https://kirkenstocks.github.io/myFlix-Angular-client/welcome)